matijakolaric-com/django-music-publisher/docs/installation.rst

 Installation / Deployment and Configuration
 *******************************************

-Django-Music-Publisher can be installed/deployed as a stand-alone application, or used as a Python package.
+Django-Music-Publisher (DMP) can be installed/deployed as a stand-alone application, or used as a Python package.

 Standalone Deployment
 =====================

-Depending on your needs and technical knowledge, there are several options here.
+Depending on your needs and technical knowledge, there are several options.
 They are listed below, starting with the simplest option, which can be performed without any technical skills in under 5 minutes.

 Deployment to Heroku (free tier)